-Samantha Kane: Into the Fire is now available pretty much everywhere!
+Samantha Kane: Into the Fire, my new Urban Fantasy Novel, is now available pretty much everywhere!
 I’m excited you can download the eBook or order the paperback of my new book, published by WordFire Press, by following any of these fine links:

 - Amazon Paperback